2 children missing after floodwater washes away road in Smithfield

 A woman was rescued after part of Galilee Road in Smithfield was washed out.

-Four boats were lost in the rescue and two children are still missing, according to Johnston County officials.
+Two children, believed to have been in the car with the woman, are still missing, according to Johnston County officials.

+Four rescue boats were also swept away and lost in the during the rescue attempt.
+All rescuers were able to get to safety and are accounted for.

+The search for the children is expected to resume later this morning.
+Officials are scheduled to give an update at 8:30 a.m. about the search for the children.

 Wake and Johnston counties are under a Flood Warning until 10:45 a.m.
 ABC11 is continuing to follow this story.